How to Optimize Your Corporate Real Estate Portfolio

 1. Look at broader business objectives

 The offices that make up your corporate real estate portfolio are where the magic happens.
 They either hamper or hinder employees as they work towards achieving organizational goals.
-That’s why quarterly and yearly objectives shape the workplace, and the workplace shapes how those objectives are achieved.

 Going back to the drawing board to work out exactly where corporate real estate fits into broader business objectives should always be the starting point for optimizing.
 That’s because it provides guidance and reassurance that any changes to workspaces or processes are aligned with where the business is going.